algermissen/nioo-jaxrs-filter/README.md

 nioo-jaxrs-filter
 =================

-JAX-RS 2 Filter for Hawk-based access delegation.
+JAX-RS 2 Filter for Hawk-based authentication.

 JAX-RS 2 resource methods are protected by attaching the @HawkProtected annotation: